SmartyPig Helps You Create Sub-Savings Accounts Online

 Having separate "piggy banks" helps you visualize your progress toward each particular goal.
 This can motivate you more than pooling all your savings into one account.
 Most personal finance experts refer to the practice of setting up "piggy banks" as creating "sub-savings accounts."
 Multiple savings accounts are an effective budgeting tool.

 Once you set up your account (details below), you'll be asked to create savings goals.
 You can create as many goals as you want.
 Each goal gets its name.
 Once you input these three variables (the name of the goal, the deadline, and the amount), SmartyPig will prompt you to decide how often you want to contribute to this goal.
 You can set up a "funding frequency" that takes place monthly, twice-monthly, every 14 days, or none (which means you'll manually contribute rather than automating your contribution).

 You can also select what day of the month you want to contribute.
-For example, I contribute to my goals on the 1st of every month (although I could have easily selected the 5th of the month, or the 28th of the month, or any date I prefer.)
 If family and friends might want to contribute to your goal, you can set up your account to "accept contributions" from outsiders.

 Track Your Progress

 When you log in to your SmartyPig account, you'll see the progress you're making toward each goal.
 You can choose to see this in the form of a percentage or a dollar amount.
 You can edit your goals, of course.
 Your funds are held in an account in your name at BBVA Compass Bank, which means your savings account is FDIC-insured.